24npl1/24npl1/README.md

 - My name is Nathaniel Lentz.
 I am a CS student at Williams College.
 I am a member of the cross-country and track and field teams there, where I mostly run middle-distance.
 I love to code and solve complex problems in a simple matter.
-I am interested in machine learning, artificial intellegence, and casual inference.
+I am interested in machine learning, artificial intellegence, and causal inference.
 I have interned in finance as well as agricultural techology, doing data science and full stack, respectively.

 - My email is npl1@williams.edu if you want to reach me.
 <!---